 Part of implementing the asset limit rule for RGI housing, the City reviews asset limits annually.
 If your household falls below the new asset limit within 24 months of being cancelled, you can reapply and request that your original application date be restored.

-The following is a list of examples of assets you must declare on the Asset Declaration.
+The following is a list of examples of assets you must declare on the Household Asset Declaration.
 This doesn’t include all the assets you are required to declare.
 See the “Exempt Assets” list for all assets that are not required to be declared.
 If your asset is not on the Exempt Assets list, it must be declared.

 • property including but not limited to land, house, condominium, cottage, rental property, commercial property